piraces/kube-score-ga/README.md

 📂 Multiple folders and files supported within one run of the action (with wildcards support).

+📤 Export all analysis results to an output file.

 🔢 All versions of kube-score can be selected and used.

 ⚡ Support for caching kube-score tool to improve speed in subsequent runs.